 The pair had a living beyond the edge mentality outside the parameters of performance.
 Their whole life was a show.
 In one famous incident, they paraded around a hotel with a small white tiger on a leash.

 The elephant in the room was Colt’s issues with substance abuse.
 Not even a struggle but a conscious choice to live each day like it was to be his last.
-An Arizona performer by the name of Bill Anderson said that Colt downed a crate of beer and a bottle of Southern Comfort daily.
-Another worker, Greg Lake who knew Colt in the North West claimed Chris told him that he could never work when he was not high.
+An Arizona performer named Bill Anderson said that Colt downed a crate of beer and a bottle of Southern Comfort daily.
+Another worker, Greg Lake, who knew Colt in the North West, claimed Chris told him that he could never work when he was not high.

 There were occasions, of course, when Colt lost control.
 In an infamous incident in Phoenix that took place in 1975, Colt hallucinated during a cage match seeing spiders all around.
 He fled the venue fighting with both the fans and arena security.
 In research on Chris Colt about 5 years ago, one came across a Grand Prix wrestling clip where he took on Canadian Peter Caperella, an enhancement talent performer very active on the Canadian scene.

 Sadly, the audio portion of the clip has been deleted for copyright reasons.
 When it was first seen, the audio portion was very present.
 At about the two-minute and ten-second mark, Colt appears to stagger during a momentary lapse in the proceedings.
 During the post-match interview with the legendary George Cannon, Colt forgot his name, slipped out of character, and apologized.